9-Week Online Course

 This 9-week online course focuses on the skills necessary to be a Strategic Leader.
 It is intended for people who want to establish a new ministry vision and plan, or improve and expand an existing ministry.
 Participants will learn and apply the principles and skills involved in creating a compelling vision, direction and strategy necessary for the longer-term growth and success of a team or ministry.
 This includes the basic skills required to think strategically, develop a vision, outcomes and strategies, set goals and priorities and delegate.

 - Approximately 10-15 hours per week are spent engaging content, processing and completing assignments, at your convenience.
 This time is dependent on your level of English, how you process content and ability to engage in an online platform.
 For some it may be more or less.

 - Weekly 90 min LIVE discussion/video call every Friday at 10:00-11:30 am (Bangkok time).

 - A final project strategy paper must be submitted within 1 week of the last LIVE discussion.

 - It is highly recommended that students set aside 1-2 hours per day (Monday – Friday) to spend on the course.
-Participants are to complete the weekly videos and discussion questions by Wednesday so that they can respond to their classmates' questions and posts on Thursdays, and thus have all their work done for the week prior to the Friday morning 90 min calls.
+Participants are to complete the weekly videos, engage in online discussions and start their weekly assignment prior to Fridays LIVE discussion for optimal learning.

 THE MAIN AIMS OF SLC-O: